mongodb/specifications/source/driver-bulk-update.rst

 For example, if a document has `x: 1` and we update it with `{$set: {x: 1}}`, nModified is not incremented for that document.

 The WriteError's are wrapped in their own wrapper that also contains the operation that caused the error to happen.
 Similarly the WriteConcernError is a simple wrapper around the result to ensure it's read only.

+A client may optionally provide a method to merge writeConcernErrors into one, analogous to how mongos does.

 .. code:: javascript